-By failing to give leading talent a voice, not only are senior management blatantly disregarding their views, they also run the risk of alienating a conduit between themselves and the market by dismissing those who are closest to it on a day-to-day basis.
+By failing to give leading talent a voice, not only are businesses blatantly disregarding their views, but they also run the risk of alienating themselves from the market by dismissing those who are closest to it on a day-to-day basis.
 Furthermore, if an employer doesn’t give his or her staff a platform to put forward their opinions, it’s highly likely that someone else will.

 IDENTIFY YOUR TOP TALENT

-However, identifying top talent that are crucial to the future of a firm isn’t as straightforward as it sounds.
-Factors like punctuality, absenteeism and achieving KPI’s are quite simple metrics to measure but should act only as a starting point.
+However, identifying top talent that is crucial to the future of a firm isn’t as straightforward as it sounds.
+Factors like punctuality, absenteeism and achieving Key Performance Indicators (KPIs) are quite simple metrics to measure but should act only as a starting point.

-Employees that make a real difference are those that are likely to seek learning opportunities and career development outside of normal working hours, have developed close and successful working relationships, or go beyond the requirements of their role with clients but may not have fully received the credit they deserve.
-Finding out who these people are, especially in large organisations, can be difficult, which is why it is incumbent on senior managers to know more about their people “ ignoring them and their potential could be detrimental to the future of a company.
+Employees that make a real difference are those that are likely to seek learning opportunities and career development outside of normal working hours, have developed close, and successful working relationships, or go beyond the requirements of their role.
+Finding out who these people are, especially in large organisations, can be difficult, which is why it is incumbent on senior managers to know more about their people.
+Ignoring them and their potential could be detrimental to the future of a company.

 KEEP YOUR PROMISES

 Individuals who crave career success should also be nurtured carefully.
-By arming them with the skills and training necessary to carry out their work and to help them succeed in the future, employers are demonstrating that they care on human level.
-It’s also important to note that any commitments made to employees should be honoured, broken promises often lead to disillusionment with leaders while promises kept enhance trust between the various ranks within a firm.
+By arming them with the skills and training necessary to carry out their work and to help them succeed in the future, employers are demonstrating that they care on a human level.
+It’s also important to note that any commitments made to employees should be honoured.
+Broken promises often lead to disillusionment with leaders while promises keep enhances trust between the various ranks within a firm.

 PROVIDE INCENTIVES FOR MOTIVATION

-Employers should also note the actions of leading firms on Fortunes 100 Best Companies To Work Foron a yearly basis!
+Employers should also note the actions of leading firms on Fortune's 100 Best Companies To Work For!
 Google, for example, in 2012, climbed three places to the top of the list as employees fully embraced the company’s mission, culture, and perks of working there.

 If employers create a positive working environment and openly express (through actions and words) that they understand and care about their top talent, retaining top talent becomes a relatively uncomplicated task.